mcanlas/spawning-pool/README.md

 A framework for **genetic algorithms** in Scala.

-This framework enables the search and generation of solutions encoded as a chromosome over a fitness landscape, all in a generic manner typical of Scala libaries.
+This framework enables the search and generation of solutions encoded as a chromosome over a fitness landscape, all in a generic manner typical of Scala libraries.

 Because genetic algorithms are computationally intensive, this framework uses *futures* to perform evolution concurrently.